 Annexon’s leadership has an extensive and successful track-record of discovering, developing and commercializing breakthrough therapies for debilitating disease.
 Using a closely integrated approach, they are bound by their passion and commitment to translate Annexon’s platform science into break-through therapeutics for patients and their families impacted by complement mediated neurodegenerative diseases (CMND).

 President & Chief Executive Officer

-Mr. Love joined Annexon Biosciences as President and Chief Executive Officer in May 2014 with extensive business and legal leadership experience in biotech.
-He previously served as Head of Operations for Elan Pharmaceuticals where he led the Tysabri® multiple sclerosis franchise, helping to propel it to nearly $2 billion in annual sales.
+Mr. Love joined Annexon Biosciences as first President and Chief Executive Officer in May 2014 with extensive business and legal leadership experience in biotech.
+Annexon is South San Francisco biotech company advancing a novel neuro-immunology approach for the treatment of neurodegenerative diseases such as Alzheimer’s and Huntington’s disease.
+Mr. Love previously served as Head of Operations for Elan Pharmaceuticals where he led the Tysabri® multiple sclerosis franchise, helping to propel it to nearly $2 billion in annual sales.
 He also led Elan’s Alzheimer’s Immunotherapy Program, which was licensed to Johnson & Johnson for $1 billion in addition to milestones and royalties.
 Mr. Love is a corporate attorney by training, and prior to joining Elan served as an associate at the law firm Orrick, Herrington & Sutcliffe, Corporate Counsel at Amgen, Inc. and as Section Corporate Counsel at Genentech Inc., where he led the BioOncology Healthcare Law Group and launched several blockbuster programs.
 Mr. Love holds a J.D. with great distinction from McGeorge School of Law, Sacramento, CA, and a B.S. in business administration from the University of Southern California.